 Don Ackerman, president of NATDA at the time of this writing, says that "By standardizing the appraisal process, we are building stronger relationships with lenders and also better understand the products we sell.
 Customers need to know that the value they find for their dollar in Los Angeles is the same that it is in Miami or New York if our dealers are to have credibility."

 NATDA currently offers a retail finance program for horse trailer dealers who are members of NATDA.
 This enables the dealers to offer buyers better rates, better down payment plans as all loans are funded directly from the bank (Blue water Finance) to the dealer.

 The membership is still in the growing stages, therefore the Trailer Appraisal Guide remains a future goal.
 Current horse trailer dealer members include Adam trailers, Blue Ribbon trailers, CM trailers, and Merhow (makers of Equistar, Verylite and AlumaStar trailers.)

 Yet as more trailer dealers learn about this organization, hopefully progress will be swift.

-A promising used horse trailer pricing guide by Horse Trailer World may be found here: 2013 Horse Trailer Blue Book, reported to contain ten years of comprehensive data to be used as a valuation guide for used trailers.
+A promising used horse trailer pricing guide by Horse Trailer World may be found here: Horse Trailer Blue Book, 2016 Comprehensive Pricing Guide with Options - reported to contain eleven years of comprehensive data to be used as a valuation guide for used trailers.
 It's worth a look!